ckingbailey/publiccode-pusher/README.md

 GH_CLIENT_ID
 GH_CLIENT_SECRET
 ```
-You can access someone else on the project for these, or set up your own for your own app.
+Reach out to someone else on the project for these, or set up your own for your own app.

 To run the server locally with nodemon
 ```bash